Every wonder why some people never get sick during flu season?

 Keep in mind that it is not simple luck that some are very healthy, while you seem to catch something every other month.
 There are some well-researched reasons as to why some people get ill much more often than others do.

-So let’s take a look at ways to keep you well this flu season.
+So let’s take a look at how to prevent the flu from taking over you this season.

 A poor diet will lower your immunity.
 There are so many sayings around about healthy eating, such as ‘you are what you eat’; this has never been truer.
 Your body needs a well-balanced, healthy diet that provides all the essential food groups and vitamins.
 Without this, your body cannot function effectively and fight any infections away.
 It is important to know consume organic whole foods.
 Consuming processed foods and sugars will make you tired, create inflammation and is more likely to make you sick.
 So any small bug that comes your way can quickly and easily be fought off without it turning into an illness with a healthy diet.